-About Current Flow State
+About Current Flow State Fly Fishing

-Make fly fishing a bigger part of your life.
+Make fly-fishing a bigger part of your life.

-It can be tough to connect deeply with a new passion, especially one as complex as fly fishing.
-My goal is to help you overcome the hurdles to developing your own fly fishing practice so you can make fly fishing a bigger part of your life.
+It can be tough to connect deeply with a new passion, especially one as complex as fly-fishing.

 How do we do it?